gem5bootcamp/gem5-mmazz/answersNative.md

 - Question 5:
     - The optimization with the biggest impact on the hit ratio is chunking the array.
 This is evident when comparing Algorithms 1 and 2.
 - Question 6:
-    - The algorithms that reduce read shearing are the ones that use chunk arrays, this can be seen in the table, with algorithms 2,4 and 6, that use this technique.
-    This happens because in those algorithms that don't use chunking, one core brings the line from memory and all others cores access addresses in that line.
+     - The optimization that reduces read sharing the most is chunking the array.
+This can be observed in the table comparing Algorithms 2, 4, and 6, which utilize chunking.
+In algorithms that do not use chunking, one core fetches the memory line, and all other cores access addresses within that same line.
+By contrast, chunking ensures that each core operates on a distinct portion of the data, significantly reducing read sharing.

 - Question 7:
-    - the algorithms that reduce writing shearing are the ones that use padding in the result.
-    This can be seen in the table, with algorithms 5 and 6.
-    This happens because now all cores are not writing in the same lines.
+    - The algorithms that reduce write sharing are those that use padding in the result addresses.
+This is evident from the data for Algorithms 5 and 6, which show a significant reduction in write sharing.
+This improvement occurs because each core writes to distinct memory lines, avoiding conflicts where multiple cores attempt to write to the same cache line.
 - Question 8:
-    - a) the most important hardware characteristic is write sharing, we can see this because the biggest drop in time is in algorithm 5 and 6 which are those that significantly reduce write sharing.
+    - a) The most important hardware characteristic is write sharing, we can see this because the biggest drop in time is in algorithm 5 and 6 which are those that significantly reduce write sharing.
     - b) The hardware reason why write shearing is the most important factor when optimizing, is because